Junebuggi/SYSC3303_GroupProject_L2G1/Iteration1/README.txt

 will place requests into the Scheduler and the elevatorSubsystem will get and handle those requests.

 SchedulerTest.java
 	-> A jUNIT test class to test the methods of the Scheduler class.
-Currently empty

 floorRequests.txt
   -> A text file containing 100 event requests in the form of